SafeguardGS: 3D Gaussian Primitive Pruning While Avoiding Catastrophic Scene Destruction: Introduction

-In this paper, we propose SafeguardGS, which inherently imposes a limit on the pruning ratio to prevent hazardous scene destruction and demonstrates superior pruning performance under extreme conditions compared to existing techniques.
-Initially, through a thorough examination of existing Gaussian primitive pruning techniques, we observe an interesting pattern: some techniques perform robustly even under aggressive pruning settings, while others do not.
-We figure out that the primary distinction is that the former methods rank and prune based on the global importance of primitives (by accumulating or maximizing each primitive's score across views), while the latter methods identify and prune unimportant primitives for each ray individually.
-Building on this observation, we classify 3DGS pruning techniques into two categories.
-The first category (the former methods), cross-view pruning, maintains quality well at low pruning ratios but experiences a drastic drop at relatively high ratios.
-The second category (the latter methods), pixel-wise pruning, consistently produces decent results even at the maximum pruning ratio.
-Subsequently, we propose multiple importance score functions that measure each primitive's significance in different degrees and benchmark their performance.
-Our experiments demonstrate that \(Score_{v13}\) is the most efficient technique among the proposed score functions and existing techniques.
+In this paper, we propose SafeguardGS, which inherently imposes a natural limit on the pruning settings, which prevents catastrophic scene destruction, and demonstrates superior performance under extreme pruning conditions compared to existing techniques.
+Initially, through a thorough examination of existing Gaussian primitive pruning techniques, we identify two major pruning categories: \textit{Scene-level pruning}, which ranks primitives in a global context, and \textit{Pixel-level pruning}, which ranks primitives in an individual ray context.
+Interestingly, our preliminary experiment reveals that pixel-level pruning outperforms scene-level pruning in general.
+Additionally, it suggests that pixel-level pruning inherently indicates a minimum boundary for the number of primitives; surpassing this limit in scene-level pruning causes a catastrophic drop in rendering quality.
+Furthermore, we propose multiple score functions that measure each primitive's importance in different aspects and degrees, and benchmark their effectiveness.
+Our extensive experiments show that color similarity with blending weight can most effectively capture important primitives among the proposed score functions.

-We summarize our contributions as: \begin{itemize} \item We classify Gaussian primitive pruning techniques into two categories: cross-view pruning and pixel-wise pruning.
-To the best of our knowledge, this work is the first attempt to categorize these pruning techniques. \item Based on empirical study, we propose an optimal pruning technique with a color-weighted score function, which prevents catastrophic destruction of rendering quality. \item We present copious experimental results on Gaussian primitive pruning using multiple variations of score functions. \end{itemize}
+We summarize our contributions as: \begin{itemize} \item We classify Gaussian primitive pruning techniques into two categories: scene-level pruning and pixel-level pruning.
+To the best of our knowledge, this work is the first attempt to categorize these pruning techniques. \item We find that pixel-level pruning method structurally has a boundary of pruning, serving as a built-in limit or safeguard.
+Additionally, we find that pixel-level pruning is more effective at removing insignificant primitives compared to scene-level pruning. \item We propose multiple variations of score functions based on the rendering equations and conduct extensive experiments.
+We discover that color similarity and blending weight together are the most significant factors in discriminating insignificant primitives.
+In our experiments, the SafeguardGS with the optimal score function shows the highest PSNR-per-primitive performance under an extreme pruning setting, retaining only about 10\% of the primitives from the original 3DGS scene (i.e., $10\times$ compression ratio). \end{itemize}